Miro-wq/markup-07/README.md

 # About The Project

-This is a homework project for the Full Stack Developer course, focused on creating a static web page.
+This is a homework project, focused on creating a static web page.
 The project involves replicating the WebStudio page design provided in Figma.

 ## Lessons Learned